 Check your peanut butter – make sure it does not contain Xylitol Never leave your dog unattended with any edible item Check all ingredients in treats and pill pockets... continue reading.

-Tug toys Tug of war in nature signifies a fight over a female, or ranking in a pack.
-When you play tug of war – you may think he’s boosting his confidence but realistically its teaching him to challenge you for the role of caretaker and leader.
-When you lose tug of war it obviously... continue reading.
+Tug of war in nature signifies a fight over a female, or ranking in a pack.
+When you play with tug toys – you may think he’s boosting his confidence but realistically its teaching him to challenge you for the role of caretaker and leader.
+When you lose tug of war it obviously gives the... continue reading.

 Tennis balls should be monitored closely.
 Dogs can easily rip apart the greenish covering, rip apart the inside of the ball and ingest the material.
 Tennis balls are made from petroleum products and aren’t safe for your dog.
 You would not allow your child chew on a tire, so don’t let your best friend chew... continue reading.

 Bully sticks from the US, Venezuela, Argentina and South American countries are generally made from free range cattle.
 They tend not to have chemicals, preservative or antibiotics.
 People often ask what is in a bully stick.
 Simplest explanation: bulls have them, but cows don’t.
 They are typically sanitized up to 14 hours in hydrogen peroxide... continue reading.

 Cooking any bone, or boiling it for longer than 1 – 2 minutes, will start to cause the bone to harden and it’ll then be prone to splintering; this can cause a chocking hazard and potential for obstruction or impaction in the digestive track.
 These bones are fine if you put a little peanut butter... continue reading.

 Nylabones are generally fine but can present a problem if your dog chews off part of the plastic, which can become lodged in their stomach and digestive track.
 If your dog tends to chew things off of toys, this may not be the best option.... continue reading.